Welcome to Good Energy Movement and Wellness!

 Dear Friends and Family,

-I hope this email continues to find you safe and well, and staying cool during this heat wave!
+I hope this email continues to find you safe and well, and enjoying the month of August so far!